-To study history at this level, in addition to the general entry requirements, a GCSE grade 5 or better in GCSE history if you have studied history at school.
+To study history at this level, in addition to the general entry requirements, a GCSE grade 5 or better in GCSE history if you have studied history at school and/or grade 5 or better at GCSE English Language.